Titonu/configuration-management-service/README.md

 3. **Caching Layer**: Add caching for frequently accessed configurations
 4. **Metrics and Monitoring**: Integrate with Prometheus/Grafana for monitoring
 5. **CI/CD Pipeline**: Add GitHub Actions or similar for automated testing and deployment
-6. **CI/CD Pipeline**: Add GitHub Actions or similar for automated testing and deployment
-7. **Database Options**: Add support for other databases like PostgreSQL or MySQL
+6. **Database Options**: Add support for other databases like PostgreSQL or MySQL
-8. **Configuration Import/Export**: Add bulk import/export functionality
+7. **Configuration Import/Export**: Add bulk import/export functionality
-9. **User Management**: Add user management for more granular access control
+8. **User Management**: Add user management for more granular access control
-10. **Audit Logging**: Implement comprehensive audit logging for all configuration changes
+9. **Audit Logging**: Implement comprehensive audit logging for all configuration changes